-Limitations (AC, R1, R3): in the revision, we will discuss limitations in greater detail, such as limiting the study to VoiceOver (iPhone) users and their behaviors on Facebook, and lack of information about the level or history of users' vision impairments (although we may be able to infer it based on their activity patterns, but this is beyond the scope of this study).
+In the revision, we will discuss limitations in greater detail (AC, R1, R3), such as limiting the study to VoiceOver (iPhone) users and their behaviors on FB, and lack of information about the level or history of users' vision impairments.

-To clarify R2's question about two periods for status updates analysis on Page 5, we did not mean comparing status updates from the two periods when we collect the data, by first period, we mean the baseline corpus used in the 2-point trend-detection algorithm, and the second period is the data set from which the algorithm tries to find trending tokens from (based on the language model learned from the baseline corpus).
-In current version of this paper, we used the iOS sample users' status updates (photo captions) as baseline and detect the trending terms from the VoiceOver sample.

 We will expand the related work section by providing background on the stigma effects

 of disability and more discussion on Brady et al. 2013.
-We will also fix all the spelling and grammatical mistakes.
+We will also fix the spelling mistakes and have an external reader do a thorough proofreading for grammar.